Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <img src="/images/pages/textures/classicfaithful/24.png" alt="jaggies vs not jaggies" class="center" loading="lazy">
   <p class="center"><i><b>Picture 24:</b> Left: Examples of jagged edges and curves.
 Right: Examples of smooth edges and curves.</i></p>
   <br>
-  <li id="stairing-pixels"><b>Don’t overuse undetailed two pixel wide lines.</b> Not only does it look mixelly or incomplete which is undesired, but it also has a very flat effect on the texture.
+  <li id="overuse-2px"><b>Don’t overuse undetailed two pixel wide lines.</b> Not only does it look mixelly or incomplete which is undesired, but it also has a very flat effect on the texture.
 The best way to upscale these types of textures would be to add a color or use an existing color to depth shade the block to eliminate these straight two pixel wide lines, or to simply reduce the width of the band if necessary.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/25.png" alt="stairing pixels" class="center" loading="lazy">
   <p class="center"><i><b>Picture 25:</b> Left: Left: Incorrect interpretation of textures.
 Right: A much better interpretation of said textures.</i></p>